smbct/AAN-reach/README.md

 The following example is not reachable (provable with the bound):

-./aan_reach -s minisat -m "models/example_3.an" -i "a=0,b=0,c=0" -g "a=2"
+./aan_reach -s glucose -m "models/example_3.an" -i "a=0,b=0,c=0" -g "a=2"

-The next example is reachable (n states) but the bound cannot be computed:
+The next example is reachable (n states) but the local causality bound cannot be computed:

 ./aan_reach -s minisat -m "models/example_2.an" -i "a=0,b=0,c=0,d=0,e=0" -g "a=1"

+A bound can be set manually to compute a reachable sequence:

+./aan_reach -s minisat -m "models/example_2.an" -i "a=0,b=0,c=0,d=0,e=0" -g "a=1" -b 8

 ### Documentation